smoeding/puppet-openssl/README.md

 The `openssl` module manages files containing X.509 certificates and keys.

 In contrast to some other modules, this module does not generate the certificates and keys itself.
-Instead it requires a directory on the Puppet server where the certificates and keys can be fetched from.
+Instead it uses a directory on the Puppet server where the certificates and keys can be fetched from.
 So you can run your own CA or take certificates received from a public CA and have them managed by Puppet.

 ## Setup